The top ten jobs from the RHS are:

 - Hoe or pull up weeds when they are small, and before they start to spread their seeds

-- Use specialist weeding tools like the Fiskar Weed Puller, and you don’t even need to bend down!
+- Use specialist weeding tools like a weed puller, and you don’t even need to bend down!

 - For particularly tough weeds like thistles and docks you might need to resort to a chemical solution.
-Products like the Round-Up Weedkiller Gel and the liquid spray not only kill the leaves but are taken down into the roots to ensure the whole weed is obliterated.
+Products like the liquid spray not only kill the leaves but are taken down into the roots to ensure the whole weed is obliterated.
 ‘Spot’ weedkillers are perfect for combatting those weeds which spring up in your lawn or between paving slabs.
 Choose a liquid weedkiller for larger areas.